 Buying bio-mechanically correct shoes:

 First, read this article about foot function and how to assess a shoe.
-Then, look for brands like Born, Clark’s, Keen, Lems, Jambu & J-41 (sexy sandals!), Vivo, Altra, Jafe, and Merrell.
+Then, look for brands like Born, Clark’s, Keen, Lems, Jambu & J-41 (sexy sandals!), Vivo, Altra, Jafe, Xero, TOPO, Vivobarefoot, and Merrell.
+Naturalista, Naot and Reiker make wide-toebox shoes that are super cute but stiffer / more supportive in the sole, so they are appropriate for transitioning or if you are going to do major mileage on concrete.
 FiveFinger and Fila make minimal, separated toe shoes (personally, my short toes like the Filas much better – and they were a mere $30 at Big 5 sports!).
 Please note that I am NOT endorsing every model shoe the above brands make.
-For example, Keen has two footbeds, a stiff, narrow version (skip these!) and the one I like with the wide toebox.
+For example, Keen has two footbeds, a rigid, narrow version (skip these!) and the wider, flexible one I like as a transition shoe.
 In all brands, some models may be great, but others are too pointy-toed, too stiff, or have a heel.
 Shop carefully.
-When trying shoes on, you need to step on the insole itself and examine other factors discussed here.
+When trying shoes on, you need to step on the liner and examine other factors discussed here.
 Try not to get carried away with something cute or a pair that feels “good enough” – your feet will get pickier as they adapt to having room to move!
 They will also spread out, so if you are between sizes, go up.
-Most people gain a half to a full size as their toes spread out.
+REMEMBER: Most people gain a half to a full size as their toes spread out, and they build muscle in their feet.
+It’s best not to buy too many until you know your new size.
 Winter boot guide here.

 Places to get biomechanically-correct footwear locally:

 Pie Footwear in the Alberta district – they teach classes now, too!

 Cobbler Bill’s near 82nd & Foster